These states have issued stay-at-home orders. What does that mean?

 While practicing social distancing is essential, certain outdoor activities, such as walking, hiking or running, are generally still allowed.

-As of Wednesday, these are where statewide stay-at-home orders have been issued so far and what that means for the residents.
+As of Monday, March 30 these are where statewide orders have been issued so far and what that means for the residents.

 California